-Cardano is partnering with the University of Wyoming to fight counterfeiting in luxury goods using blockchain tech.
+Cardano is partnering with the University of Wyoming.
+They want to fight counterfeiting in luxury goods using blockchain tech.

-According to the OECD "Imports of counterfeit and pirated goods are worth nearly half a trillion dollars a year, or around 2.5% of global imports, with US, Italian and French brands the hardest hit and many of the proceeds going to organized crime, according to a new report by the OECD and the EU’s Intellectual Property Office.”
+Cardano and UW to fight counterfeiting using blockchain.
+According to the OECD, “Imports of counterfeit and pirated goods are worth nearly half a trillion dollars a year, or around 2.5% of global imports, with US, Italian, and French brands the hardest hit and many of the proceeds going to organized crime, according to a new report by the OECD and the EU’s Intellectual Property Office.”

-According to Charles Hoskinson, IOHK CEO, this is a project that goes beyond the scope of 2020.
-If the project is executed correctly, its possibilities are endless and could lead to a total revolution in the luxury goods industry.
+According to Charles Hoskinson, IOHK CEO, this project goes beyond the scope of 2020.
+If they execute the project adequately, its possibilities are endless and could lead to a total revolution in the luxury goods industry.

 In a YouTube video, Hoskinson explains how the solution works, assessing the current industry supply chain system and its problems from component integration to the final retail step.

-UW solution will use a combination of software and hardware to address the issue.
-An inexpensive chip with the capability to store private keys is hidden in the desired product (in a shoe sole, for example).
-This chip is hardened against information extraction.
-The chips will be equipped with RFC, RFID, or a similar standard and will be extremely cheap to make, costing an estimated 1 to 10 cents.
-And it would be easy to implant the chips in items such as luxury bags, shoes, watches, etc.
+UW solution will use software and hardware to address the issue.
+They hide an inexpensive chip storing private keys in the desired product (in a shoe sole, for example).
+Manufacturers harden this chip against information extraction.
+They equip the chips with RFC, RFID, or a similar standard and are extremely cheap, costing an estimated 1 to 10 cents.
+And it would be easy to implant the chips in luxury bags, shoes, watches, etc.

-WU plans to issue tokens, using Cardano blockchain that represents the authenticity or ownership of a luxury good.
-Thus, once the private key has been flashed in that asset, it can never be altered or erased, since the private key itself cannot be moved.
+WU plans to issue tokens using the Cardano blockchain representing a luxury good’s authenticity or ownership.
+Thus, once they flash the private key in that asset, you can never alter or erase it since you can not remove it.
 And since the private key is locked in the chip forever, so is the authentication token.

 Hoskinson expects these chips to get better over time.
-He said that it will be possible to add extra metadata.
-It is possible to store the item’s history, where it was manufactured, and where it was sold.
+He said that it would be possible to add extra metadata.
+You can store the item’s history, its manufacturing location, and selling points.